Mr00Magician/Handwritten-Digit-Recogniser/README.md

 <br>

 ## ABOUT THE APP
 A standalone application that makes use of Machine Learning to try and recognise a hand-drawn (or rather, mouse-drawn) digit.
-I also made a web implementation of this app (basically a web app) in case you simply want to try it out.
+I also made a web implementation of this app (basically a web app) using Gradio and Hugging face in case you simply want to try it out.
 Here's the link to it: https://huggingface.co/spaces/Mr00Magician/Handwritten-Digit-Recogniser

 ## HOW IT WORKS
 Upon running, the app will provide you with a blank white interface on which you can draw a digit with your mouse, by clicking and dragging.